The Consulting Fit Interview: What to Say, What NOT to Say

 DON’T blow off the question.
 Pick something you love enough and have put enough time into that you can discuss it for a couple of minutes.

-To find out more about what to say, and what NOT to say in consulting behavioral interviews, read this article.
+To find out more about what to say, and what NOT to say, read Common Consulting Interview Questions.

 A Structure to Prepare Answers that Will Resonate with Your Interviewer – Tell Stories